kathysledge/smig/docs/schema-reference/events.md

 ## The THEN clause

+The THEN clause contains the SurrealQL to execute when the event fires.
+This can be a single statement or a complex block of code.

 ### Single statement

-For simple actions, use a single statement:
+For simple actions, pass a single SurrealQL statement:

 ```typescript
 .then('UPDATE $after SET updatedAt = time::now()')